-Who are HQR's underwriting partners?
-Click here for a complete list of businesses that support us through underwriting, on HQR News 91.3 FM, Classical HQR 92.7 FM, through display advertising on WHQR.org., and at Cinematique (the Art Film Series at Thalian Hall, co-presented by HQR and Thalian.)
+Who are WHQR's underwriting partners?
+Click here for a complete list of businesses that support us through underwriting, on HQR News 91.3 FM, Classical HQR 92.7 FM, through display advertising on WHQR.org., and at Cinematique (co-presented by WHQR and Thalian Hall.)

-Contact our Underwriting team, Kate Brandis and Jeff Hunter, to learn more.
-E-mail email@example.com.
+Contact Jeff Hunter, to learn more.
+E-mail firstname.lastname@example.org.

 Conflicts of Interest

 Potential conflicts of interest or perceived conflicts of interest will be taken on a case-by-case basis.
 Good faith judgment should precede any pursuit or contract for underwriting.
 We are guided by what a reasonable listener would conclude about the relationship between the subject matter, the WHQR personnel or program, the journalists’ sources and the on air guests.
 Generally speaking, the broader the subject and the greater the frequency of coverage of the subject, the less risk of real or perceived conflict of interest.

 Controversial issues and entities

 Controversial issues and entities will be taken on a case-by-case basis, again, applying good faith judgment and “reasonable listener” thinking.